RaphaelwHuang/WebScrape/README.md

 ### Web Scraping

 ### Program Execution
 In order to run the code, first run the command "bundle install" in the command line to install the Ruby gems necessary for the project in the gemfile.
-Then type "ruby output.rb" to run the main function, which will prompt you for search input and an email address to get the results sent to.
-To view the results of the scrape, open the folder the project is contained is, and open the file results.html in a web browser, which will display the results of the scrape.
-Also, if you inputted an email, check your email to see the results there as well!
+Then type "ruby output.rb" to run the main function, which will prompt you for search input and, optionally, an email address which will contain an .html file with the results (job postings related to input).
+To view the results, open the directory of the project, open results.html in a web browser.
+If a valid email was provided, check it's inbox for the same file that is created in the project directory.

 ### Roles
 * Overall Project Manager: Jennifer Alarcon